CS-Personal-Data-Acquisition-Prototype/CS-Personal-Data-Acquisition-Prototype.github.io/docs/overview.md

 - Cost effective, around $500
 - Single Purchase Product (Pi w/ sensors)
 - User friendly interface for non-experts

+### The Communications Module

+- The Raspberry Pi 5 provides a high-performance Linux environment to run Rust programs similar to a full PC while also allowing an LTE module to be mounted via a HAT.
+- A power delivery circuit allows most off-the-shelf USB-C power sources to provide enough current for the Pi.
+- The data is gathered from a collection of sensors containing GPS, force, string, linear, and 9 degrees of freedom sensor.
+- The sensors record and transmit at 100 hz for high precision which produces 5.8 KB/second with future compression possibilities.
+- With constant 24 hour use the sensors produce about 348 KB/min, 20.9 MB/hour, 501 MB/day, 3.5 GB/week, or 15 GB/month.

 ### Technical Highlights